 Wordscape: accumulate all the space-time worms related to different persons and sum them.
-Space-
+Space-time worms are accumulated when people say a word (in this case the world is "water")

 SO NICE TO GO BACK AND FORTH from the legend to the plot!